TLeonardUK/ds3os/README.md

 https://github.com/TLeonardUK/ds3os/blob/main/Source/Server/Config/RuntimeConfig.h

 # How do I build it?
-Currently the project uses visual studio 2019 and C++17 for compilation, and as such is currently limited to windows.
-At some point in future the codebase will likely be moved over to something platform agnostic like cmake.
+Currently the project uses visual studio 2022 and C++17 for compilation.

-Ensure that you have vcpkg (https://vcpkg.io) installed and integrated into visual studio as well, as it is used for managing a few of the dependencies, by doing the following:

-1. Clone the vcpkg repo: `git clone https://github.com/Microsoft/vcpkg.git` or download the repository as .zip file
-2. Run Windows PowerShell as Administrator and `cd` into the directory, example: `cd C:\dev\vcpkg`
-3. Enter command: `.\bootstrap-vcpkg.bat` and wait for it to process
-4. Enter command: `.\vcpkg integrate install` and wait for it to process

-Building the project should now require opening the Source/DS3OpenServer.sln and building it.
-To uninstall vcpkg use the `.\vcpkg integrate remove` command.
+We use cmake for generating project files.
+You can either use the cmake frontend to generate the project files, or you can use one of the generate_* shell scripts inside the Tools folder.

+Once generated the project files are stored in the intermediate folder, at this point you can just open them and build the project.

 # Whats in the repository?
 ```